UI Data Source Configuration

 From user perspective - Python driver should be viewed as a searchable virtual data source.

-- as result of the search - Python driver returns the collection of input and output variables.
+In Tag search section - as result of the search - Python driver returns the collection of input and output variables.

 Warning